puzrin/reflow_micro/doc/heater_assembly.md

 ## Plate top painting

 For good heat emission you heed to paint heating plate top to black color.
 Difference with unpainted plate is very big.

+First, protect plate sides with sticky tape, and stick to A4 paper.

+TBD image.

+Clean plate top with IPA.
+Then put all on suitable surface and spay paint from 30-40cm distance.
+Move sprayer to make thin and uniform layer.
+Small thickness is important for strength on high temperatures.

+TBD image.

+## Baking the paint

-Note, high temperature paints need baking at 160-200°C after dry.
+High heat paints need baking after dry.
 Read details in your paint instruction.

 There are 2 approaches to baking: